mass10/intro-react-nodefest/exercise-3/README.md

 * Be able to use the `setState` method to change state of component
 * Be able to pass information from parent to child via props
+* Be able to use a lifecycle method to control procedure

 ## Getting Started